-The rebranding of ABILI has further strengthened our role as a partner that contributes to profit improvement through the use of ABILI's product lineup, which is currently used by more than 500,000 people, mainly in the service industry.
+The rebranding strengthens ABILI's position as a partner that helps improve profits through the use of our product line, which now includes more than 600,000 people, mainly in the service industry.(*As of November 2024)

 We define the service industry not in terms of industry categories, but rather as "any type of business in which people intervene to provide value in the form of products/services".
 It includes not only general food service, retail, and lifestyle service industries, but also transportation and logistics, nursing care and childcare, and maintenance.